-4-12 FOOTING INSTALLATION
+4-11 FOOTING INSTALLATION

-Once the load on the footing and the soil-bearing capacity are known the size of each footing can be determined.
-I-beam and perimeter support footing size can be determined from Tables 4-3 through 4-9.
-Point load footing size can be determined from Table 4-10.
+Once the soil-bearing capacity is known the size of each footing can be determined.
+I-beam and perimeter support footing size can be determined from Tables 4-1 through 4-7.

 Footings must be sized to allow for the entire bearing surface of the concrete block pier.
 The minimum size footings for a single stack pier will be as follows: a square footing must be at least 16 inches by 16 inches (256 square inches) and a round footing must have a diameter of at least 18 inches (254 square inches).
 The minimum size footing for a double stack pier will be as follows: a square footing must be at least 16 inches by 16 inches (256 square inches) and a round footing must have a diameter of at least 24 inches (452 square inches).